 Create a chaos experiment that uses a Chaos Mesh fault to kill AKS pods with the Azure portal

 You can use a chaos experiment to verify that your application is resilient to failures by causing those failures in a controlled environment.
-In this guide, you will cause periodic Azure Kubernetes Service pod failures on a namespace using a chaos experiment and Azure Chaos Studio.
+In this article, you cause periodic Azure Kubernetes Service (AKS) pod failures on a namespace by using a chaos experiment and Azure Chaos Studio.
 Running this experiment can help you defend against service unavailability when there are sporadic failures.

-Azure Chaos Studio uses Chaos Mesh, a free, open-source chaos engineering platform for Kubernetes to inject faults into an AKS cluster.
+Chaos Studio uses Chaos Mesh, a free, open-source chaos engineering platform for Kubernetes, to inject faults into an AKS cluster.
 Chaos Mesh faults are service-direct faults that require Chaos Mesh to be installed on the AKS cluster.
-These same steps can be used to set up and run an experiment for any AKS Chaos Mesh fault.
+You can use these same steps to set up and run an experiment for any AKS Chaos Mesh fault.

 Prerequisites